lukazeljkovic/Reactivities_Full_Stack_App/README.md

+# ReActivities
-# .NET Core and React application currently in process of being made
+.NET Core and React application currently in process of being made